> Parks> Golf> Hiking and Biking Trails> Events> Summer Fun Guide

 Industrial Noise Monitoring

 Responds to complaints of ongoing noise from industrial sources in Columbus.
 Staff utilize sound measurement equipment to assess if the noise levels are outside of city ordinance limits.
+Noise complaints may be filed through the City of Columbus 311 Call Center.

 Chemical Emergency Preparedness Advisory Council (CEPAC)